ARC 631 /URP 515– Design for Development

 Meeting Time: 6:00PM - 8:40PM

-This course will introduce the process undertaken by the design team in assessing the range of opportunities available in a given site, as well as the historical and contemporary influences that inform design thinking.
+This course will introduce the factors determining perception of form and the structure of the built environment, and with those understandings, examine the process undertaken by the design team in assessing the range of opportunities available in a given site, as well as the historical and contemporary influences that inform design thinking.
 Course work will consist of lectures, seminar-format discussions, case-study analytical projects and design workshops.